feniksa/indb8/README.md

 Major changes
 ----------
-No dependecy from openwebos cmake module
+* No dependecy from openwebos components
-Removed dependency from media stuff
+* Removed dependency from media services
-Add compatibility with other services
-Remove pmloglib logging engine, use only internal engine Move bug-fixes from db8 repository
+* Remove pmloglib logging engine, use only internal indb8 logging engine
+* Port some bug-fixes from db8 upstream repository
+* Add support for getting list of registered kinds
+* Refactoring C++ and CMakeLists

 How to Build on Linux
 =====================

 ## Building for OpenWebOS

-For building under webos, you can follow the same steps as for db8 (original fork).
+For building under webos, you can follow the same steps as for db8 upstream.
 See: http://github.com/openwebos/db8

 ### Dependencies

 Below are the tools and libraries (and their minimum versions) required to build this package:

 * cmake (version required by openwebos/cmake-modules-webos)
-* libdb-4.8-dev
+* libdb-4.8 (if compile with berkeleydb support)
-* libicu-dev
+* libicu
 * glib-2.0
 * gthread-2.0
 * openwebos/luna-service2
 * leveldb
 * leveldb-tl (https://github.com/ony/leveldb-tl)
-* berkeleydb

 ## Building for Gentoo